Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 JM Blanc to Prat Pierró parking, 13 km hike, 432 m+, 1.109 m-

 We woke early to see the sunrise from the lake beside the hut.
-Seeing the mountains come alive was such a peaceful and beautiful moment.
+It was such a peaceful and beautiful moment.

 Although it was the last stage of the route, we still needed some energy as it involved overcoming the second-highest point of the journey, the Monestero mountain pass.

-After leaving the hut, we followed the signs “collada de Monastero”.
+After leaving the hut, we followed the signs to collada de Monastero.
 The trail to the mountain pass crossed some beautiful lakes, and it wasn’t difficult except for the last part, where we encountered some big rock blocks.

-We didn’t have the opportunity to take many pictures because we were walking as fast as possible due to the rain.
+We didn’t have the opportunity to take many pictures because, due to the rain, we were walking as fast as possible.

 Once at the top of the mountain pass, the clouds went away, and the sun started to shine.